oforchinedu/Day3Repository/README.md

 # Day3Repository

 * <b>Missing Number</b><br>
 A function findMissing(arr1, arr2) that takes in two arguments, both of which are arrays.
-One of the arrays will have one extra number, see below
+One of the arrays will have one extra number, see and the f.unction will return the extra number that doesn't exist in the othe array

 * <b>Binary Search</b><br>
 Has a search function that implement the binary search algorithm.